merterkoc/chatview_connect/doc/firebase/firebase-database-schema.md

-**Note:** If your Firestore database has a different path for the user collection, a different collection name, or different field keys for user details, configure the `cloudServiceConfig`. for Firebase, use the `FirebaseCloudConfig` class while initializing the `ChatViewDbConnection` constructor.
+**Note:** If your Firestore database has a different path for the user collection, a different collection name, or different field keys for user details, configure the `cloudServiceConfig`. for Firebase, use the `FirebaseCloudConfig` class while initializing the `ChatViewConnect` constructor.

 #### Chats Collection: